Due to the coronavirus pandemic, please call ahead to check on your event and class status.

 For most Health and Fitness classes, there is a $4 per class suggested contribution for age 60 and over and family caregivers of any age.
 A $5 per class fee for under age 60 is required.
 Punch cards are available.
 Registration is required for all classes by calling 402-441-7575.
 Please register early as classes that do not have sufficient enrollment will be canceled.

 Online Aging Partners Health and Fitness Classes via Zoom

-Please call 402-441-7575 to register for your Zoom classes during the months of May and June.
+We will have a limited selection of classes available on Zoom, in addition to our in-person classes.
+Please call 402-441-7575 to register for the Zoom classes.
 You will be sent information about how to access Zoom and the specific classes you are interested in.
-Prior to the classes, you will need to download the Zoom app on your device.
-You will need to register in order to receive the access code to enter a class.
+Prior to the classes, you will need to download the Zoom app on your electronic device.

 AGING PARTNERS CLASS SCHEDULES

 Evidence-Based Tai Chi: Moving for Better Balance Classes — Evidence-based programs are supported by the Nebraska Department of Health and Human Services Injury Prevention Program and the state of Nebraska Unit on Aging.